jfmartinz/ResourceHub/Web Development/readme.md

        <tr>
         <td><a href="https://pwskills.com/blog/mern-stack-development-roadmap/">MERN stack Roadmap</a></td>
         <td>
-         The MERN (MongoDB, Express.js, React, Node.js) Stack is a powerful combination of technologies for building robust web applications.
-A roadmap for mastering MERN Stack development involves progressing through various stages, acquiring skills in each component, and gaining hands-on experience.
+        This is a roadmap for mastering MERN Stack development involves progressing through various stages, acquiring skills in each component, and gaining hands-on experience.
          </td>
       </tr>
       <tr>